byrd-laif/soilMakers/readme.md

 ## *Bio-Logical Body And Earth Care, Living Soil To Soul.*

-*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.* Giving someone courage; for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from another.
+*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.* Giving someone courage; for changing what must be altered, empathy for accepting what cannot be helped, and the insight for knowing one from the other.

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)